haitran-dev/spell-book/README.md

 ## How To Contribute

-- [Open an issue] if you've encountered a bug or got a feature request.
+- [Open an issue](https://github.com/haitran-dev/spell-book/issues) if you've encountered a bug or got a feature request.

-- Create a [pull request] to add new features/ fix bugs.
+- Create a [pull request](https://github.com/haitran-dev/spell-book/pulls) to add new features/ fix bugs.

 ### About the tech stack
 - React 18 & Webpack
 - Typescript and Javascript
-- Styled component
+- Styled component && Scss

 ## License

-_Spell Book!_ is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
+_Spell Book_ is open-source under the MIT License.